 Where to find the elusive snowdrop

-We’ve (hopefully) seen the last of the snow in Hertfordshire this year, so now it’s time to say hello to spring with the first sightings of snowdrops!
+We’ve (hopefully) seen the last of the cold weather here in Hertfordshire, so now it’s time to say hello to spring with the first sightings of snowdrops!
 We hear those white blooms are just about ready to present themselves, so what better way is there to welcome them back than with a round up of some of the best places in Hertfordshire to spot them?

 Myddelton House and Gardens